-The Ballard Community School District has the responsibility under Section 504, which include the obligations to identify, evaluate, and, if the student is determined to be eligible under Section 504, to afford access to appropriate educational services.
+The Ballard Community School District has the responsibility under Section 504, which includes the obligation to identify, evaluate, and, if the student is determined to be eligible under Section 504, to afford access to appropriate educational services.
+See the Ballard 504 Handbook for more detailed information under the Parent Tab at the district website.